Patty Jenkins: Other work

-Jenkins, Wonder Woman actresses Gal Gadot and Lynda Carter, DC Entertainment President Diane Nelson and U.N.
+Jenkins, Wonder Woman actresses Gadot and Lynda Carter, DC Entertainment President Diane Nelson and U.N.
 Under-Secretary General Cristina Gallach appeared at the United Nations on October 21, 2016, the 75th anniversary of the first appearance of Wonder Woman, to mark the character's designation by the United Nations as its "Honorary Ambassador for the Empowerment of Women and Girls".
 The gesture was intended to raise awareness of UN Sustainable Development Goal No. 5, which seeks to achieve gender equality and empower all women and girls by 2030.
 The decision was met with protests from UN staff members who stated in their petition to UN Secretary-General Ban Ki-moon that the character is "not culturally encompassing or sensitive", and served to objectify women.
 As a result, the character was stripped of the designation, and the project ended December 16.

 Style and themes

 In the film Monster, Jenkins explored the issues of morality and femininity.
 In Wonder Woman, Jenkins suggests that the audience experiences the journey of the lead character Diana Prince through Diana's eyes.
 Diana is portrayed as the universal human character that the audience never experiences from the outside.
 Jenkins suggests that the major theme of the film is the idea that there are no other villains than humans themselves.
 She mentions how she was influenced by Superman and how that is incorporated in her own superhero film.

-Connie Nielsen (who plays Hippolyta in the Wonder Woman franchise) said that Jenkins fought for feminist themes to be included in Wonder Woman, and rejected the idea of including a controversial origin story for the Amazons, which portrayed them as victims rather than warriors.
+Connie Nielsen, who plays Hippolyta in the Wonder Woman franchise, said that Jenkins fought for feminist themes to be included in Wonder Woman, and rejected the idea of including a controversial origin story for the Amazons, which portrayed them as victims rather than warriors.

-Some of Jenkins' mentors and influencers include Gary Ross, Kathryn Bigelow and Steve Perry.
-She mentions that she often likes to discuss the process of making soundtracks with musicians like Perry, who was a musical consultant on her film Monster.
-The organization and structure of music, according to Jenkins, has a lot of parallels to theatre and drama.
-As a director, she uses this rhythm to direct the delivery of dialogues.

 Personal life

 In 2007, Jenkins married Sam Sheridan, a former firefighter and the author of the book A Fighter's Heart.
-They have a son and reside in Santa Monica, California.
+After she gave birth to their son, Jenkins delayed her return to feature filmmaking, and Wonder Woman was her second feature.
+As of 2017, they reside in Santa Monica, California.